 Concrete floors are typically stained to order and can look quite lovely.
-Performance-wise, they leave something to be desired.
+Comfort can be lacking, though.
 Unless radiant heating is installed, concrete is cold.
 Unless mats and area rugs are introduced, concrete will always be hard underfoot.
 Unless those soft floor coverings encompass a significant portion of the room, the sound will reverberate.